emqx/emqx-docs/en_US/changes/known-issues-5.8.md

   EMQX Dashboard supports Single Sign-On based on the Security Assertion Markup Language (SAML) 2.0 standard and integrates with Okta and OneLogin as identity providers.
 However, the SAML-based SSO currently does not support a certificate signature verification mechanism and is incompatible with Azure Entra ID due to its complexity.

+- **Performance degradation viewing Audit events (since 5.4.0)**

+  When Audit log is enabled and specific Audit events are recently logged, in rare cases an attempt to view Audit events in the dashboard may cause a severe performance degradation, or even a crash of the EMQX node in exceptional situations, e.g. when the node is memory-constrained.
+Events that are known to cause this issue are Backup and Restore API requests, and commands evaluated in the EMQX remote console manipulating particularly large data structures.
+Nodes may also take longer to start and become responsive in these situations.

 ## e5.8.0

 - **Node Crash Race Condition (since 5.0, fixed in 5.8.1)**